Arab Jamadars

 Initially, the Gaekwads and their commander Dabhade relied on troops from the south.
 However, after 1766, internal conflicts among the Gaekwad brothers made it increasingly difficult to recruit soldiers from that region.
 In response, Fatehsinghrao Gaekwad I began recruiting Arab soldiers, whose numbers and military strength grew progressively.
 These soldiers were tasked with protecting the fort of Baroda and participating in battles as needed.
 During financial difficulties, the Shahukars of Baroda stepped in to cover their salaries and assist with the state’s financial strain.

-In 1794, Gaekwad ruler Govind Rao Gaekwad brought the Jamadar brothers, Bachcha Jamadar and Hamid Jamadar, both Arab soldiers known as ‘Arab Sibandis,’ to Baroda.
-These Arabs, originally sailors and soldiers from the Baghdad fleets, arrived with intentions to plunder and conquer the Gujarat coasts.
+In 1776, Gaekwad ruler Fatehsinhrao Gaekwad brought the Jamadar brothers, Bachcha Jamadar and Hamid Jamadar, both Arab soldiers known as ‘Arab Sibandis,’ to Baroda.
+These Arabs, originally sailors and soldiers from the Baghdad fleets, arrived on the Gujarat coasts, marking the beginning of a significant military presence in the region.

 Upon their arrival in Baroda, these Arab soldiers were organized into platoons known as karkhanas or bedos, with Jamadars serving as their paymasters.
 The term ‘Sibandi’ refers to an irregular or retainer army funded and managed by individual nobles rather than the state.
 This primarily cavalry-based army was crucial in defending the state’s borders and controlling conquered territories.
 Notable Sibandi leaders included Amin Jamadar, Bachcha Jamadar, Ragho Ramchandra, and Kasam Kaale.